 Suitable housing accommodations for campus students are available in the communities surrounding the Institute.
 The Pittsburgh Institute of Mortuary Science does not have student housing.
-We are located within the East Liberty area of the city of Pittsburgh; this area is one of the more up and coming in our city but that has created higher than normal rent.
-The Admission Office and/or Student Advisor can provide our Housing Help Sheet to assist in finding vacancies.
+We are located within the East Liberty/Shadyside area of the city of Pittsburgh; statistics show this area may have higher than average rents.
+The Student Services Team can provide our Housing Help Sheet to assist in finding vacancies.
 An incoming student can also contact the Admission Office to determine if there are students seeking a roommate.
-The selection of a room or apartment is better accomplished prior to the start of classes, since the start of a new class coincides with the graduation of another.
-A number of vacancies could be created at that time.
+The selection of a room or apartment is better accomplished prior to the start of classes, since the start of a new class coincides with the graduation of another; as such, a number of vacancies could be created at that time.